 If during the allocated timeslot for a hearing there is a technical failure which prevents either the admission authority or the appellant from participating, the clerk will endeavour to reschedule the hearing as soon as practically possible, or if the parties agree the Panel may consider the appeal based on the written information submitted prior to the hearing, provided this does not disadvantage either party.

 Following the conclusion of the remote hearing, the panel will consider in private, save for the clerk’s presence, their decision.

 Appeals decided on written submissions

-The clerk will provide panel members with the admission authority and appellant’s cases and any additional evidence submitted.
+The clerk will provide panel members with the admission authority’s and appellant’s cases, and any additional evidence submitted by the parties.

-The panel and clerk will then conduct a remote meeting to consider the submissions and formulate questions for the admission authority and appellant to clarify any points made and request further relevant information.
+The panel and clerk will then hold a remote meeting to consider the submissions and formulate questions for the admission authority and appellant to clarify any points made and request further relevant information.

 The clerk will then send the questions and case papers to each of the parties so that the parties can respond and make any further submissions.

 The clerk will then send each party’s submission to the other party and will provide a set deadline for any information or evidence to be received in order to be considered in the appeal panel’s decision.